neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Moonlight.md

 ---

 # Moonlight (2016)

-A young African-American man grapples with his identity and sexuality while experiencing the everyday struggles of childhood, adolescence, and burgeoning adulthood.
+​​A young African-American man grapples with his identity and sexuality while experiencing the everyday struggles of childhood, adolescence, and burgeoning adulthood.

+**7.4** on [object Object]